ziukristian/WpfPostApp/README.md

 - Double-click on it to run it
 - And that's it!
 > [!WARNING]
-> The released EXE is built for **Windows x64**, to run it using anything else you'll need to build it with the right configuration
+> The released EXE is built with **Windows x64** as a target, to run it on anything else you'll need to build it yourself

 ## Considerations
 - With this being my first WPF app, I did have some truble with organising the project for MVVM.
 Countless guides later I decided to go for the most common one I saw.
-- I considered implementing my own RelayCommand because that's what I saw most people do, but decided to use [CommunityToolkit.Mvvm](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/) which is what Microsoft also uses
+- I considered implementing my own RelayCommand because that's what I saw most people do, but decided to use [CommunityToolkit.Mvvm](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/) which is what Microsoft uses in their examples
 - I started the project with the idea of making my own styles but rewriting the component templates sounded miserable, thus I looked for some premade styles and went for [ModernWPF](https://github.com/Kinnara/ModernWpf) which is not bad at all
-- I took some liberties to make it more scalable, things such as making the grid sizes dynamic based on collection length and making a post service interface so it's not limited to the standard API
+- I took some liberties to make it more scalable, things such as making the grid sizes dynamic based on collection length and making a post service interface
-- There's not a lot of comments because I think we'll just be able to talk about it face to face
-- I spent a lot of time deciding on a palette, I think it came out OK

 ## Assignment questions
 ### &#x1F534; In C# there are several ways to make code run in multiple threads.
 To make things easier, the await keyword was introduced; what does this do?
 - The await keyword is used to maintain synchronous logic inside asynchronous methods.
-Let's say I'm firing an async method to receive some data and manipulate it without locking the main thread, inside the method I can awayt the call to receive the data so I can then manipulate it and return it to the main thread.
+Let's say I'm firing an async method to receive some data for my UI, inside it I can await the API call to stop the thread until I get a result.

 ### &#x1F534; If you make http requests to a remote API directly from a UI component, the UI will freeze for a while, how can you use await to avoid this and how does this work?
 - I can make the API call an async method, then call it and forget about it.
 In the method itself I can await the data, assign it to a rendered property and then signal the UI for a refresh.